meilisearch/meilisearch-js-plugins/README.md

 - ✅ IndexName: Name of your index. _required_
 - ✅ SearchClient: Search client, in our case instantMeiliSearch.
 See [customization](#customization) for details on options. _required_
-- ❌ numberLocale: Did not work with both algoliasearch and instantMeiliSearch.
+- ❌ numberLocale: Does not work with both Algoliasearch and InstantMeiliSearch.
 - ✅ searchFunction: Surcharge the search function provided by the search client.
 - ✅ initialUiState: Determine the search state on app start.
 - ✅ onStateChange: Change search state on change (see option above).